BrianHicks/bytes.zone/drafts/state-transition-tables.md

 But if we do that, we can see that we have a potentially weird situation: what if we somehow have some money, but no drinks?
 The state machine should prevent that, since there's no new state field that could create this situation.
-But it's feasible to get there either via programming (for example, by modeling the data as two independent fields) or hardware issues (for example, someone prying open the machine to leave quarters in an atypical act of vandalism.)
+But it's feasible to get there either via programming (for example, by modeling the state as two independent fields) or hardware issues (for example, someone prying open the machine to leave quarters in an atypical act of vandalism.)

-Our modeling has revealed this way before we got to the code parts of our application, and the hardest part (for me, at least) was formatting Markdown tables.
+Our modeling has revealed this way before we got to the code parts of our application, and the hardest part was making a table and thinking.
 Now I can take this same table and either go talk about it with my engineering team or raise it as an ambiguous part of the specification.

 I'd call that a win for just a little time spent modeling!

 (oh, and bonus: if you're using Elm, the 1-dimensional form here is probably pretty familiar.
 "Input, Current State, Next State, Output" does the same job as `update : msg -> model -> ( model, Cmd msg )`!)

-TODO: mention that you can change the dimensions (current state / next state) to make it clearer that there's some missing input here.